Salman-Kb/Salman-Kb/README.md

 - 👋 Hi, I’m @Salman-Kb
 - 💻 An IT Support Engineer with bachelor's in Networks Engineering.
-- 👀 I’m interested in scritping and coding to automate my job as IT Engineer.
+- 👀 I’m interested in scripting and coding to automate my job as an IT Engineer.
 - 🌱 I’m currently learning linux ,python
 - 📫 You can reach me at: E-mail:	salman.kabboul@outlook.com
                                     LinkedIn: www.linkedin.com/in/salman-kabboul